PreventEd SPIRIT Program

 SPIRIT (School-based Prevention Intervention and Resources IniTiative) is a state-funded program led by prevention educators from PreventEd.
 Since 1965, PreventEd has been the primary provider of substance misuse and violence prevention programs for youth (K-12) in the greater St. Louis area.
 The Ritenour School District has been participating in SPIRIT since 2007.

-At the elementary level, SPIRIT lessons are introduced in 3rd grade as a 4-lesson series.
-In 4th and 5th grade, SPIRIT lessons occur in your child’s classroom once a week for 14 weeks.
+At the elementary level, starting in 4th and 5th grade, SPIRIT lessons occur in your child’s classroom once a week for 14 weeks.
 These lessons will focus on skills that reduce the use of alcohol and other drugs such as respect, empathy, anger management, impulse control, problem-solving, and handling bullying situations.

 At the middle school level, students receive lessons once a week for 8 weeks in their health classes.
 These lessons focus mainly on alcohol and other drugs, but also incorporate decision making, peer influence, and social media safety.